nicokaiser/rpi-audio-receiver/README.md

 ### AirPlay

+AirPlay is used by Apple devices with iOS, iPadOS and MacOS.
-Installs [Shairport Sync](https://github.com/mikebrady/shairport-sync) AirPlay Audio Receiver.

-This script comes with a backported version of shairport-sync from Raspbian Bullseye (see [SimpleBackportCreation](https://wiki.debian.org/SimpleBackportCreation) for details) and can be replaced with the original (but older) one in Raspbian Buster or a sef-compiled one (not part of this project).
+The script installs [Shairport Sync](https://github.com/mikebrady/shairport-sync) AirPlay Audio Receiver.
+It comes with a backported version of shairport-sync from Raspbian Bullseye (see [SimpleBackportCreation](https://wiki.debian.org/SimpleBackportCreation) for details).
+In addition there is an option to build the current version from source.

 ### Spotify Connect